ipsita84/ising-2d-Gaussian-J/README.md

 ising-2d-Gaussian-J
 ===================
-The codes starting with "E"  basically computes the energies versus 1/temperature : We take 2 replicas: EmA-vs-beta.cc computes the enrgy for the constrained part of the replica, say region A. When you make a Monte Carlo move, the energy difference is only given by the next nearest neighbours.
-Thta is incorporated in the code to reduce run-time.
+The codes starting with "E"  basically computes the energies versus 1/temperature :

+E-vs-beta-sim-anl.cc computes the energy for the normal/unreplicated system for a given temperature.
+When you make a Monte Carlo move, the energy difference is only given by the next nearest neighbours.
+That is incorporated in the code to reduce run-time.
 This has to be modified for nnn case.

+We take 2 replicas: EmA-vs-beta.cc computes the enrgy for the constrained part of the replica, say region A.

 EmB-vs-beta.cc computesthe same but for the unconstrained region B of the replica